About me

 • “Margosky”.
 Ryazan State Regional Art Museum named after I. P. Pozhalostin.
 Ryazan, Russia

-• Festival international du pastel Ville de Feytiat, France
+• “International Pastel Festival in Feytiat”.
+Pastelistes de France.
+Ville de Feytiat, France

 • “Moscow pastel”.
 Exhibition Hall of the Moscow Union of Artists.
 Kuznetsky most, Moscow, Russia